Cinderfox/nlp-resources/README.md

     cd nlp-resources
     ```

-3. **Explore the labs**: Each lab is contained in its own folder with relevant code and documentation.
+3. **Explore the labs**: Each lab is contained in its own folder with relevant code.

 ## Requirements